New Year’s resolutions are meant to be broken, right? It only took one week for me to break mine. But, I am quite pleased to have done so.

 Originally, I intended to read one book per week for the purpose of writing a review and crossing the book off a list of recommended readings.
 Now, I intend to read the books for enjoyment and as slowly as I need to read them, in order to properly absorb the content.

-This brings me to another excellent, and somewhat obvious, point brought up by Jacobs: read slowly.2 He makes an honest assessment of our true motives for wanting to read quickly:
+This brings me to another excellent, and somewhat obvious, point brought up by Jacobs: read slowly. ((Jacobs dedicates the issue of reading slowly in a fairly substantial section in pages 66-78.))
+He makes an honest assessment of our true motives for wanting to read quickly:

 I believe that most people read quickly because they want not to read but to have read.
 But why do they want to have read?
-Because, I think, they conceive of reading simply as a means of uploading information to their brains.3
+Because, I think, they conceive of reading simply as a means of uploading information to their brains. ((page 72))

 I find his observation incredibly insightful, and true for myself.
 My desire for reading this year was to have read a list of books.
 In one short book (150 pages), I have been found guilty of poor motives, and been given an opportunity to read for pleasure rather than duty.
 I found Jacobs very encouraging and accessible.
 I know that he has a brilliant mind, and is capable of writing highly academic material.
 However, Pleasures of Reading invites readers to participate in Jacobs’ world of words with the only prerequisite being a desire to pick up a book and read.
 Although I did have to consult a dictionary from time to time, he mostly used familiar terms.
 What I struggled with most in this reading was my unfamiliarity with what he may have considered well-known authors.
 However, this is a welcome struggle, as it increases my awareness of good writing.